 I recommend using the classic Filipino soy sauce to get that authentic adobo flavor.
 It can be substituted with any regular soy sauce but you will need to experiment with the amount because the saltiness does vary.

-What I don’t recommend are light soy sauce/ low sodium and premium dark soy sauce.
+What I don’t recommend is light soy sauce/ low sodium and premium dark soy sauce.
 The former doesn’t have enough flavor and color, while the latter is too dark and thick and less salty.

 Vinegar

-For the vinegar, I personally love using white rice vinegar (not seasoned).
+For the vinegar, I love using white rice vinegar (not seasoned).
 It’s less acidic and mild in flavor.
 It can be substituted with cane vinegar, coconut vinegar, and apple cider vinegar.

 Sukang Iloko is also a favorite of many Ilocanos when making adobo.
 It is made of sugar cane and has a unique strong acidic scent.